seanmcbroom/osu-collector-downloader/README.md

 Currently if you need to produce a build for an operating system other than Linux you will need to build and pack from source, on your own operating system.
 Cross platform builds are not supported in this release, due to this limitation.

-To clone this repository
+- Clone this repository

 `git clone https://github.com/seanmcbroom/osu-collector-downloader`

-To install dependencies
+- Install dependencies

 `npm install`

-To build and pack from source
+- Build and pack from source

 `npm run build && npx nodegui-packer --pack ./dist`